 Sampbias is a method and tool to 1) visualize the distribution of occurrence records and species in any user-provided dataset, 2) quantify the biasing effect of geographic features related to human accessibility, such as proximity to cities, rivers or roads, and 3) create publication-level graphs of these biasing effects in space.

-We have developed a software software for coding species into user-defined units for e.g. biogeographic analyses, using a combination of GIS polygons and altitudinal ranges.
-There are two main packages: one written in python and another in R. The python program, available via the link above, is described in a pre-print, a simplified Graphical User Interface (GUI) available from sourceforge; see more details on the package's wiki page.
+We have developed SpeciesGeoCoder, a software to code species into user-defined units for e.g. biogeographic analyses, using a combination of GIS polygons and altitudinal ranges.
+We describe the software in this study: Töpel et al. (2017), Syst Biol.
+There are two main packages: one written in python and another in R and a simplified Graphical User Interface (GUI) available from sourceforge; see more details on the package's wiki page.